Sean Murphy Player Props: Braves vs. Brewers

-Sean Murphy -- with an on-base percentage of .295 in his past 10 games, 86 points lower than his season-long percentage -- will be in action for the Atlanta Braves versus the Milwaukee Brewers, with Julio Teheran on the mound, on July 29 at 7:20 PM ET.
+Sean Murphy -- .139 average over his past 10 games -- will be in action for the Atlanta Braves against the Milwaukee Brewers, with Colin Rea on the hill, on July 30 at 1:35 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Brewers.
+He had a one-hit showing in his last game (1-for-4) against the Brewers.

 Sean Murphy Game Info & Props vs. the Brewers